mwaiyusuf/Bamboocha/README.md

 6. some of the items sold
 7. Top selection
-8. items available,prices,name tags of the items 9.Footer.some links(forgot password) and some icons
+8. items available,prices,name tags of the items
+9. Footer.some links(forgot password) and some icons
+10. Malls that have compton store